KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Plugins

-Plugin callbacks also need be defined as a method of type `func(tx *gorm.DB) error`, check out [Write Plugins](write_plugins.html) for details
+Plugin callbacks also need to be defined as a method of type `func(tx *gorm.DB) error`, check out [Write Plugins](write_plugins.html) for details

 #### Updating with struct

-When updating with struct, GORM V2 allows to use `Select` to select zero-value fields to update them, for example:
+When updating with struct, GORM V2 allows using `Select` to select zero-value fields to update them, for example:

 ```go
 db.Model(&user).Select("Role", "Age").Update(User{Name: "jinzhu", Role: "", Age: 0})